Savannah darter: Description

 Darters have fusiform, cylindrical bodies, large paired fins and poorly developed swim bladders; they rest on the substrate, using their pectoral fins to prop themselves up.
 The Savannah darter has a maximum total length of 7.4 cm but a more typical length is 3.5 to 6 cm.
 Males are usually larger than females, but females are more abundant.

 The dorsal fin has 10 or 11 spines and 12 soft rays, the pectoral fin has 13 to 14 rays and the anal fin has 2 spines and 8 to 9 rays.
 This fish has a small conical head and a broad tan or golden stripe running along the spine, flanked on either side by a dark stripe.
 This is variable in color and sometimes appears faded, but the pale dorsal stripe is always distinct.

-The flanks have eight to twelve dark vertical bars or series of dark blotches.
+The flanks have eight to twelve dark vertical bars or a series of dark blotches.
 In breeding males these are separated by reddish streaks while the breeding female's coloring is much more subdued.
 The front dorsal fin has a narrow dusky green border and a broad red marginal stripe in males and a narrow red stripe in females.
 The caudal peduncle has a row of three or four, somewhat irregular, dark spots.